A Note on Operator Semigroups Associated to Chaotic Flows: Results

-It would be unrealistic in the intended applications to hope that the semigroup is norm continuous.
-We merely require the following, substantially weaker, continuity condition. \begin{ass}[Weak-Lipschitz] There exists $\Ctwo>0$ such that
+It would be unrealistic in the intended applications to hope that the semigroup is norm continuous, often the semigroup is not even strongly continuous.\footnote{The one-parameter semigroup $\T{t}$ is said to be \emph{strongly continuous} if $T : [0,\infty) \times \Bs \to \Bs$ is jointly continuous.
+Given the semigroup structure it is only required to check the continuity at~$0$: It is known~\cite[Theorem~6.2.1]{Davies:2007qy} that $\T{t}$ is strongly continuous iff $\lim_{t\to 0}\T{t} \mu = \mu$ for all $\mu\in \Bs$.
+There are examples~\cite[Example~6.1.10]{Davies:2007qy} such that $T : (0,\infty) \times \Bs \to \Bs$ is jointly continuous but $T : [0,\infty) \times \Bs \to \Bs$ is not jointly continuous.} We merely require the following, substantially weaker, continuity condition. \begin{ass}[Weak-Lipschitz] There exists $\Ctwo>0$ such that

 \end{ass}

 See Section~\ref{sec:apps} for discussion of this assumption and how it is natural in the intended applications.
 For all $z\in \bC$, $\Re(z)>0$ let $\R{z}\in \cB(\Bs,\Bs)$ be defined by the Bochner integral